Naval Air Station Bermuda: Naval Operating Base

 The grants came as a surprise to the Colonial Government, when US engineers arrived in 1940 to begin surveying the colony for the construction of an airfield that was envisioned as taking over most of the West End of the Island.
 Frantic protests by the Governor and local politicians led to those plans being revised.
 The US Army would build an airfield at the North of Castle Harbour.
 The US Navy would build a flying boat station at the West End.
 The US Navy began initial operation of Anti-submarine patrols by an Inshore Patrol squadron flying Vought OS2U Kingfisher floatplanes operating from the Royal Air Force station on Darrell's Island, while its own base was being constructed.

 PNCO Cadre of the Bermuda Regiment trains in the Internal Security (IS) role at NAS Bermuda Annex in 1994.

-Two islands at the western side of Ely's Harbour, Tucker's and Morgan's, were levelled, adding 36 acre to Bermuda's landmass, and creating a peninsula extending from the Main Island.
+Two islands at the western side of the Great Sound, Tucker's and Morgan's, were levelled, adding 36 acre to Bermuda's landmass, and creating a peninsula extending from the Main Island.
 The entire base measured 260 acre.
 It was not long enough to allow a useful runway, but did have extensive tarmac and hangar areas.
 Large Martin flying boats could be pulled ashore for hangarage, and servicing.
 When the area was first occupied by the US Navy, it was titled the Naval Operating Base.
 Once the Naval Air Station was completed, the US Navy relocated its air operations to it from Darrell's Island.
 The base continued to be used for this purpose until 1965, when the last flying boats were withdrawn from service.
 US Navy P-2 Neptune landplanes, based at the USAF's Kindley Air Force Base, then took over the maritime patrol role.
 The former Naval Air Station was redubbed the Naval Air Station Bermuda Annex (NAS Annex).
-It served primarily as a dock area for US Naval shipping, until the closure of all of the US bases at the end of the Cold War, in 1995.
+It served primarily as a dock area for US Naval shipping, until the closure of all of the US bases in Bermuda at the end of the Cold War, in 1995.